VAWA

 - A person who is or was an abused child of a U.S. citizen or an LPR; and

 - A person who is the non-abusive parent of a child who is or was subjected to domestic violence or extreme cruelty by a U.S. citizen or an LPR parent.
-The parent herself or himself need not be abused.
+The parent does not need to have been abused.

 Certain abused immigrants who do not qualify to file a VAWA self-petition might qualify for VAWA cancellation of removal: